run-ai/docs/cluster-installation/install-using-helm.md

 If this is your first cluster and you have completed the New Cluster form, start at step 3.
 Otherwise, start at step 1.

+#### Setup

 1. In the Run:ai platform, go to **Resources**
 2. Click **+NEW CLUSTER**
 3. Enter a unique name for your cluster
 4. Optional: Chose the Run:ai cluster version (latest, by default)
 5. Enter the Cluster URL .
-For more information see [Domain Name Requirement](../docs/cluster-installation/cluster-prerequisites.md#fully-qualified-domain-name-fqdn)
+For more information see [Domain Name Requirement](./system-requirements.md#domain-name-requirement)
 6. Click **Continue**

-### Installing Run:ai cluster

-In the next Section, the Run:ai cluster installation steps will be presented.
+### Installation instructions

 1. Follow the installation instructions and run the commands provided on your Kubernetes cluster.
 2. Click **DONE**

-The cluster is displayed in the table with the status **Waiting to connect**, once installation is complete, the cluster status changes to **Connected**
+3. The cluster is displayed in the table with the status **Waiting to connect**.
+Once installation is complete, the cluster status changes to **Connected**.

 !!!
-Note To customize the installation based on your environment, see [Customize cluster installation](../docs/cluster-installation/customize-cluster-install.md).
+Note To customize the installation based on your environment, see [Customize cluster installation](./customized-installation.md).

 ## Troubleshooting